WLAN-Pi/profiler-legacy/README.md

 ## Credits
 This project is a spin-off of the wlan-client=capability project.
 Full details of the previous project can be found at: [https://github.com/wifinigel/wlan-client-capability]

+Thanks to Kobe Watkins for the code to add 802.11w support to the profiler in version 0.03.
+Much appreciated! :)